Are you looking for the latest blogging statistics, trends, and data?

 If you’ve just created a new blog, then it can be difficult to know where to start.
 With that in mind, we’ve put together some expert tips that everyone should know before starting a blog.

 If you’re using blogs to get more leads, then you may want to take a look at OptinMonster.
-It is the best lead generation plugin for WordPress that can help you get more leads and improve monetization.
+It is the best lead generation plugin for WordPress that lets you turn website visitors into subscribers and customers.

 eCommerce Statistics for Bloggers